suhasmaddali/Solar-Panels-Dust-Detection/README.md

 ## Introduction

 Solar panels are used in quite a large number of industries.
+Examples include residential, agricultural, manufacturing, healthcare and retail to name a few.